ALE Ricci-flat Kahler surfaces and weighted projective spaces: A compactification of an arbitrary fiber of a deformation

-\begin{rmk} For a given integer $c\geq 0,$ the conditions $1)-3)$ will be satisfied by $d$ pairs $(a,b)$ of non-negative integers.
-As a consequence, when taking different values of $c,$ the Milnor fiber $M$ can be embedded in infinitely many log del Pezzo surfaces. \end{rmk}
+\begin{rmk} For a given integer $c\geq 0,$ with $\gcd(c,n)=1,$ it is easy to see that the conditions (\ref{equiv-action}) will be satisfied by at least one pair $(a,b)$ of non-negative integers.
+As a consequence, when taking different values of $c,$ the manifold $M$ can be embedded in infinitely many log del Pezzo surfaces. \end{rmk}

-\begin{examples} The embeddings of $M$ in log del Pezzo surfaces in Theorem \ref{compactification} are indexed by the set of weights $(a,b,c).$ We list below some interesting examples: \begin{itemize} \item[ 1)] the natural weights induced by the action $\mu_n:$
+\begin{examples} The embeddings of $M$ in log del Pezzo surfaces in Theorem \ref{compactification} are indexed by the set of weights $(a,b,c).$ We list below some interesting cases: \begin{itemize} \item[ 1)] an immediate choice of weights induced by the action $\mu_n$ are for $c=m$ and hence: